• Home

 Taking Notes:

-Keeping track of your reading is helpful to see where you've read and what you've missed from year to year.
-If you use the same Bible, take the time to mark the date or make some kind of note (or highlight) of the chapters you've read.
+Keeping track of your reading is helpful to see where you’ve read and what you’ve missed from year to year.
+If you use the same Bible, take the time to mark the date or make some note (or highlight) of the chapters you’ve read.

-If you're comfortable writing in your bible, mark notes or reflections or prayers in the margins, there are some great journaling Bibles available if you'd like more room to do this.
+If you’re comfortable writing in your bible, mark notes or reflections, or prayers in the margins, there are some great journaling Bibles available if you’d like more room to do this.

-If you'd like to keep a journal along with your reading instead of making notes in your bible read this post on Elisabeth Elliot's Hints for a Quiet Time.
+If you’d like to keep a journal along with your reading instead of making notes in your bible, read this post on Elisabeth Elliot’s Hints for a Quiet Time.

 “I won't close my Bible until I can prayerfully think of at least one way to apply what I've read.”